sisrfeng/pytorch.github.io/_get_started/pytorch.md

 **Sylvain Gugger** the **primary maintainer of HuggingFace transformers**:

-_"With just one line of code to add, PyTorch 2.0 gives a speedup between 1.5x and 2.x in training Transformers models.
+_"With just one line of code to add, PyTorch 2.0 gives a speedup between 1.5x and 2.x in TRAINING Transformers models.
 This is the most exciting thing since mixed precision training was introduced!"_

 **Ross Wightman the primary maintainer of TIMM** (one of the largest vision model hubs within the PyTorch ecosystem):